awes0m/pybeats/README.md

-# Beats_Dev 😎
+# Drum-ru 😎

-Develop your own coding beats!
+Develop your own beats!
 A virtual drum developed using Python - Pygame framework.

 Custimizable beats with different sounds and colors.